-PRE VIOUS /EARS TARG ET LEVELS OF SERVICE HOW WE MEASURE PERFORMANCE 2015/16 Actual 2016/17 Actual 2017/18 Target 2018/19 2019/20 2020/21 2021-28 ADDITIONAL INFORMATION We will provide safe and reliable water for household and business use (serviced properties).
+PRE VIOUS /EARS TARGET LEVELS OF SERVICE HOW WE MEASURE PERFORMANCE 2015/16 Actual 2016/17 Actual 2017/18 Target 2018/19 2019/20 2020/21 2021-28 ADDITIONAL INFORMATION We will provide safe and reliable water for household and business use (serviced properties).
 The extent to which Council's drinking water supply complies with: - Part 4 of the drinking- water standards (bacteria compliance criteria), and - Part 5 of the drinking- water standards (protozoal compliance criteria).
-Not Compliant Compliant Compliant We will ensure that our water assets are well maintained and managed and that the assets are maintained and replaced when required.
+N Com ot oliant Con npliant The Department of Health provides this information on compliance for the supply and delivery of water so that communities can be informed on the water quality they are receiving.
+We will ensure that our water assets are well maintained and managed and that the assets are maintained and replaced when required.
 The percentage of real water loss from Council's networked reticulation system (using minimum night flow analysis).
-24.91% 20.6% 24.91% or less sse 1 v % 25% or less 0 7 7 less This will be measured using the minimum night flow analysis as per the Department of Internal Affairs guidelines.
+24.91% 20.6% 24.91% or less 25% or less This will be measured using the minimum night flow analysis as per the Department of Internal Affairs guidelines.
 Where we attend a call-out in re networked reticulation system, v times ur If there are any We will provide reliable water systems that our community Attendance for urgent call- outs: from the time that we receive notification to the time that service personnel reach the site.
-44 minutes 25 minutes Median: 4 hours or r less unplanned supply issues we need to respond quickly to make sure people have a continuous supply of water.
+44 minutes 25 minutes M edian: 4 hours or less If there are any unplanned supply issues we need to respond quickly to make sure people have a continuous supply of water.
 This is can count on.
 Resolution of urgent call-outs: from the time that we receive notification to the time that service personnel confirm resolution of the fault or interruption.
-2 hours and 9 minutes of water measure Custom measured by our Customer Request Management
+2 hours and 9 minutes 3 hours and 12 minutes Me dian: 24 hours or less measured by our Customer Request Management system.

-These are mandatory performance measures that have been introduced for all councils around New Zealand
+\\ These are mandatory performance measures that have been introduced for all councils around New Zealand